jup-ag/welcome-partners/README.md

    - `logo:` The filename of your logo
    - `href:` URL that link to your wallet

-### Current list of tags and subtags
+### Current list of tags
-We aim to add more categories in the future.
+We aim to add more categories or classification in the future.
-- DeFi: Liquid Staking, Liquidity, Lending, Perps, Options
-- NFT: Marketplace, Community, Lending
+- DeFi
+- Liquidity
+- NFT
-- Games: -
+- Payments
-- Payments: -
+- Games

 ### Example PR
 Here's an [example PR](https://github.com/jup-ag/welcome-partners/pull/3) to add a new protocol.